|Oracle® Enterprise Manager Cloud Control Administrator's Guide

 Click Synchronization Schedule.
 The Synchronization Schedule dialog displays.

-Click Edit and then choose a date and time you want the Administration Group-Template Collection to take place.
+Click Edit and then choose a date and time you want any pending sync operations (For example, template apply operations) to occur.
 By default, the current date and time is shown.

 Note:You can specify a start date for synchronization operations and interval in days.
 Whenever there are any pending sync operations, then they will be scheduled on the next available date based on this schedule.